- Length 2 year full-time

 - Proficiently apply advanced, integrated technical knowledge in renewable energy and the underpinning sciences and scientific methods.

-- Identify and critically evaluate current developments and emerging trends within the renewable energy sector.
+- Identify, engage with, and respond to current developments and emerging trends within the electrical engineering sector.

 - Contextualise renewable technology projects within a local, national and international framework, and consider social, ethical and environmental impacts and consequences.